shnarazk/shnarazk.github.io/article/2020/2020-07-28-whats-new-in-cryptmitsat580.md

 ---
-title: What's new in CryptoMiniSAat 5.8.0
+title: What's new in CryptoMiniSat 5.8.0
 subtitle: another solver of 2020
 date: 2020-07-28
 tags: ["SAT", "cryptominisat", "cadical"]